-We must ask ourselves if we are just doing what Isaiah warned of.
-Honoring Him with our mouths when our hearts are far away.
+We must ask ourselves if we are just doing what Isaiah warned of—honoring Him with our mouths when our hearts are far away.
 We all have traditions.
 It may be a tradition at your house on thanksgiving to make a carrot cake or have everyone write down and read what they are thankful for.
-A person of the family, usually a parent, starts the tradition and then the children begin to keep it or they may make new traditions.
-Their new traditions are for their family and if they want to make chocolate cake instead of carrot, that’s their choice.
-Their parents might not like it if they do not visit, make a list of what their thankful for etc., but this is their choice.
+A person in the family, usually a parent, starts the tradition, and then the children begin to keep it, or they may make new traditions.
+Some light candles for Shabbat or bake challah.
+This is a tradition.
 My point is, when we define Elul with only what our brother Judah has taught us and do not exalt our Messiah, we lack any means of making them jealous.

 “I ask then, did they stumble so as to fall beyond recovery?
 Certainly not!
 However, because of their trespass, salvation has come to the Gentiles to make Israel jealous.”
 (Romans 11:11).